dozmus/csar/design-docs/query-language/Query Language #1.5.md

 * Allow parenthesis for precedence in the `containsQuery` rule for increased expressiveness.

 ## Problems with the Syntax
-* Cannot represent type parameters
 * Cannot represent lambdas
 * Cannot represent try-catch blocks
 * Cannot represent enums
 * Cannot represent annotations (definitions and usages)
-* Cannot represent throw (i.e. throwing an exception)
 * Cannot represent type parameters (generics) for classes/interfaces/methods
-* Cannot represent varargs in method parameters
 * Cannot represent identifiers with generic types, i.e. `List<String>`
-* Cannot have methods which are abstract or strictfp
 * Cannot represent computation/arithmetic (i.e. assignment, and addition)
 * Cannot distinguish extended classes from implemented interfaces (they are treated the same, for simplicity)
 * Cannot search for multiple elements at once, a top-level 'OR' operator would address this.